mleonhard/tokimark/Readme.md

 Additionally, if a client calls New-Tokimark and then disconnects before the server creates the new block, the server must discard the hash that the client submitted.

+## Known Upload Leak
+When you call New-Tokimark RPC, you must send a hash.
+When the hash is the hash of a document, you are telling the tokimark server that you have the document.
+If the server also has a copy of the document (or just its hash), it can confirm that the hashes match and then record this information.

+Additionally, if the server generates a block for only your tokimark or for your tokimark and some public files, others who also have a copy of the document can perform the same hash calculation as the server and find out that the document was tokimarked.
+They could perform this analysis years later, using historical blocks.

+To work around this,
+the client creates a nonce and sends the hash of the nonce and the document's hash.
+Since the server and others do not know the nonce, they cannot check if your tokimark is for a specific document.

 ## TO DO
 - Add Unsolved Problems section